httruongumass/httruongumass/README.md

-Currently, I am a fourth-year student at UMass Amherst studying computer science.
+Currently a fourth-year student at UMass Amherst studying computer science.

 My intentions are to upload interesting projects throughout my time at UMass, as well as many personal projects.